azanicareer/citruscankerproject/README.md

 ## The Problem

-The Florida wine industry generates approximately $7 billion for the Florida economy.
+The Florida citrus industry generates approximately $7 billion for the Florida economy.

 Citrus canker poses a significant threat to citrus trees, leading to blemished leaves, reduced yields, and economic losses for farmers.
 Traditional detection methods often fall short, requiring time-consuming visual inspections.